Nick97-git/amazon-reviews/README.md

 1. Install Docker Desktop and register on DockerHub

+2. At docker-compose.yml use your username (POSTGRES_USER)
+and password (POSTGRES_PASSWORD) for PostgreSQL Server to create a connection.

+3. Run next command in terminal from backend directory:
+* mvn clean package

-2. Run next command in terminal from main directory:
+4. Run next command in terminal from main directory:
 * docker-compose up --build

-3. Open your browser on http://localhost:4200.
+5. Open your browser on http://localhost:4200.

 # <a name="instruction"></a>Instruction
 After opening browser on http://localhost:4200 you will automatically be redirect on http://localhost:4200/login: